 A continuation of CIS 211.
 The course will cover the advanced techniques and technologies used for modern web design.
 Emphasis will be given to current topics in the field of web design.
 Prerequisite: CIS 211 Introduction to Web Design.

 CIS 317.
-Introduction to Java Programming.
+Java Programming.
 3 hours.
-F. Odd years.
+F. Offered on sufficient demand.

 An introduction to the fundamental features of the Java language.
 Topics include object-oriented programming, GUI fundamentals, generics, collections, and I/O. Prerequisite: CIS 172 Computer Programming II.